JeanMainguy/MeTAfisher/README.md

 * data_pathway: Path to the data folder where fasta and gff files are stored.
 * data_name: the common name without the extension of the data files. the 3 fasta files and the gff file should be in the same folder and with a unique name, only the file's extension are different.

 Then, the script takes care of the rest: it creates a folder named after the Sequence name given in the general output folder provided.
 Then, it launches hmmsearch which searches TA domains in the amino acid sequence.
 If the hmmsearch table output already exists, it skips this step in order not to launch twice the same thing.
-And finally it launches the python script `main_MetaF.py` with the required arguments.
+And finally it launches the python script `metafisher/metafisher.py` with the required arguments.
 If you want to activate the "Resize" and/or the "Rescue" step, you can then add the flag --Resize or --Rescue in the command line.

 In the output folder that you gave to the program you will find the hmmsearch table result and the different output files.

+ -->

-## Score
+## Scoring method